At a glance …

 Dangers while on safari should also not be underestimated, especially on walking and canoeing safaris.

 If you have questions you can follow the official advise of the British Foreign Office here and the US Sat

 ATM/cash point machines not widespread and even where they exist they are often empty.
 Zimbabwe has a critical shortage of currency, and you are advised to cash with you to exchange in country for the local currency.

-We advise you pay for as much as you can in advance of arriving in Zimbabwe, and take enough cash to cover the rest in case you have problems with your credit card.
+We advise you pay for as much as you can in advance of arriving in Zimbabwe, and where possible use Visa or Mastercard (Visa is better) for purchases which will be converted at the official exchange rate.

 PLEASE note that visitors must have 1 blank page in their passport for entry into South Africa.
 If you intend travelling to South Africa and Namibia please ensure you have at least 3 blank pages in your passport.